Vitaly Gerasimov

 Vitaly Petrovich Gerasimov (Виталий Петрович Герасимов; born 9 July 1977) is a Russian Ground Forces major general (one-star rank), the chief of staff and first deputy commander of the 41st Combined Arms Army.

-On 7 March Ukraine's Ministry of Defence announced that Gerasimov was killed in Kharkiv Oblast during the 2022 Russian invasion of Ukraine, but Gerasimov was confirmed to be alive by BBC Russian when he was awarded the Order of Alexander Nevsky on 23 May.
+On 7 March 2022, Ukraine's Ministry of Defence announced that Gerasimov was killed in Kharkiv Oblast during the Russian invasion of Ukraine, but Gerasimov was confirmed to be alive by BBC Russian when he was awarded the Order of Alexander Nevsky on 23 May 2022.

 Early life and education

 Vitaly Petrovich Gerasimov was born on 9 July 1977 in Kazan.
 Gerasimov graduated from the Kazan Higher Tank Command School in 1999 and from the Combined Arms Academy of the Armed Forces of the Russian Federation in 2007.

 Military career

 Gerasimov fought in the Second Chechen War (1999–2000).
 From 2007 to 2010, he commanded a motor-rifle battalion in the North Caucasus Military District.
 In October 2013, as a colonel, he was assigned as commander of the 15th Separate Motor Rifle Brigade (Peacekeeping).

 He was awarded campaign medals for participating in the Russian annexation of Crimea in 2014, and the Russian military operation in Syria (from 2015).
 In June 2016, he was promoted to the rank of major-general.

-Gerasimov was claimed by Ukrainian authorities to have been killed during the 2022 Russian invasion of Ukraine on 7 March 2022 near Kharkiv, along with several other senior Russian officials.
-This was not confirmed by CNN or US officials.
+Gerasimov was claimed by Ukrainian authorities to have been killed during the Russian invasion of Ukraine on 7 March 2022 near Kharkiv, along with several other senior Russian officials.
+The Ukrainian defence ministry offered no proof, and US officials and CNN were not able to verify the claim.
 The Netherlands-based open-source intelligence (OSINT) fact-checking group Bellingcat said it had confirmed the death by accessing a Ukrainian intercept of Russian communications, as well as by means of "a Russian source".
 The Guardian newspaper reported on 8 March that the Ukrainian defence department "broadcast what it claimed was a conversation between two Russian FSB officers discussing the death and complaining that their secure communications were no longer functioning inside Ukraine".
-Gerasimov was confirmed to be in fact alive when he was awarded the Order of Alexander Nevsky on 23 May.
+Gerasimov was later seen alive when he was awarded the Order of Alexander Nevsky on 23 May.